 If you have the time tracking strategy enabled and you want to get a nice breakdown of your time spent for the day, each completed task should be assigned to a category or project and have a time (the time it took you to do the task).

 If a task is missing one or both of these pieces of information, there will be a button shown above the completed tasks that will alert you of this.

-Clicking the button opens a dialog that lets you assign tasks to projects or categories and add the missing time (use your best guess).
+Clicking the text opens a dialog that lets you assign tasks to projects or categories and add the missing time (use your best guess).

 Recurring tasks come in handy for tasks that you have to perform daily, weekly, monthly or any other regular interval.
 You just specify the task and when you need to do it, and then it will be automatically scheduled for you on the approriate days.

-A routine is just a recurring task with subtasks.
-This can be useful, for example, if you have a fixed morning or evening routine with a bunch of steps you always perform in order and you want to contain the entire routine in one task.
+A sequence is just a recurring task with subtasks.
+This can be useful, for example, if you have a fixed morning or evening routine with a bunch of steps you always perform in order and you want to contain the entire sequence of steps in one task.

-To create a recurring routine, navigate to "Recurring Tasks" in the ( ) menu at the top right of your screen, click the "Add Routine" button, fill out the form, then click the "Add Routine" button at the bottom of the form.
+To create a recurring sequence, navigate to "Recurring Tasks" in the ( ) menu at the top right of your screen, click the "Add Recurring Sequence" button, fill out the dialog that pops up, then click the "Add Sequence" button at the bottom of the form.
 Back in the list of recurring tasks and routines, hover over a routine with your mouse and click the ( ) icon to edit it or the ( ) icon to delete it.

 If you are using Marvin as your task storage and not just to plan your day, the master list is a very important tool.
 The master list is where you can store and organize all your tasks and projects.

 Make sure to read through our best practices guide on how to set up the master list in order to get the most out of Marvin.